Canonical currents and heights for K3 surfaces: Elliptic fibrations and heights

 \begin{theorem}[Preferred heights on elliptic fibrations] Consider a line bundle $L^0\in \Pic^0_\pi(X)$, i.e. one that restricts to have degree $0$ on each irreducible component of the fibers of the fibration.
 Then there exists a ``preferred'' height function $h^{pf}_{L^0}$ in its class, with the property that, when restricted to any smooth fiber $X_b$, the height function agrees, up to a constant depending on $b$, with a canonical height function of $L^0$ restricted to that fiber.

 In particular, the restricted height function is affine for the ``group law'' on the genus one smooth fibers.
-On the fibers where $\pi$ is not a smooth map, the height $h^{pf}_{L^0}$ can be taken to be identically $0$. \end{theorem}
+On the singular fibers of $\pi$ the height $h^{pf}_{L^0}$ can be taken to be identically $0$. \end{theorem}

 Note that preferred height functions are only unique up to pullback of a bounded function from $B$.
 This is in analogy to the uniqueness of the potential $\phi$ from \autoref{thm:preferred_currents} up to pullbacks of potentials from $B$.